-Things to do in Train - Lecco / Como to Venice Mestre:
+Train - Lecco / Como to Venice Mestre:

 Located in the original site of a Romanesque church, the building of Como Cathedral began ten years after the Milan Cathedral, in the late 14th century.
 Statues of Pliny the Elder and his nephew Pliny the Younger welcome visitors; standing proudly on the façade of the building.
 These are now sheltered by glass cases to avoid further environmental damage.
 Inside there are important tapestries and paintings depicting various saints and biblical/historical scenes.

 This gorgeous and peaceful location is an ancient fishing village with a romantic and calm atmosphere, where visitors can come and enjoy the slow pace of life.
 The area has a rich and interesting history, in no small part due to the rivalry with nearby commune Como.
 It is home to the Villa Monestero, a convent founded in the early 13th century by some religious folk who had escaped from Comacina Island during the Milan/Como war at this time.